 Because the development cycle is quite long and very expensive, optimizing the available resources towards getting regulatory approval is critical.

-Therefore, we have prepared this blog to answer questions about computational simulation and Discrete Element Method (DEM) in the pharmaceutical sector.
+Therefore, we have prepared this blog to answer questions about computational simulations and Discrete Element Method (DEM) in the pharmaceutical sector.

 Why should I use a modeling tool?
 Ultimately I need to provide experimental data for the regulatory submission.

-Simulations are not intended to take the place of experiments, but simulations can ultimately reduce the experimental burden on the drug development process by substantially improving process insight.
+Simulations are not intended to take the place of pharmaceutical experiments, but simulations can ultimately reduce the experimental burden on the drug development process by substantially improving process insight.

 Reliable first principle models allow for enhanced process understanding by capturing the dynamic interaction of process, geometry, and material variables.
 This leads to significant process improvement with a much-reduced experimental burden.
 Validated models provide information like dynamic stress distributions, which are very hard to obtain experimentally.
 Such information can help an engineer make informed decisions on formulation, process, and equipment design changes, and to troubleshoot problems.